 5. What specialist services and expertise are available at or accessed by the school?

 When a child with additional needs starts at the school we endeavour to ensure that all staff have up to date training for the specific needs of the child, for example dealing with epilepsy, specific communication skills eg visual timetables, Deaf awareness or physical handling skills.
 All staff have had up to date Safeguarding training and know exactly what to do if they have any concerns about the welfare of a child.

-The school also works closely with our school nurse Paulette Tomlinson, Bakewell Children’s Centre, our Family Support Worker Ricky Marshall, our Specialist Support for Special Educational Needs (SSSEN) worker Andrea Mitson, our Speech and Language Therapist Heather Sherwood, CAHMs, Autism Outreach, and as access to Support Service for Physical Impairment, the Hearing Impairment Service and Behaviour Support.
+The school also works closely with our school nurse Paulette Tomlinson, Bakewell Children’s Centre, our Family Support Worker Ricky Marshall, our Specialist Support for Special Educational Needs (SSSEN) worker Andrea Mitson, our Speech and Language Therapist Teresa Doyle, CAHMs, Autism Outreach, and as access to Support Service for Physical Impairment, the Hearing Impairment Service and Behaviour Support.